PRATAP-KUMAR/customize-clock-on-lock-screen/README.md

 ````
 Once edited and saved the file, you need to restart gnome-shell to see the changes.

 Sometimes, turning off and on the extension will do the trick.
-You may try this first before restaring gnome-shell.
+You may try this first before restaring gnome-shell with below methods.
 Alt+F2 r enter method if you are on `xorg`.
 If you are on `wayland` you need to logout and login for the changes to effect.